evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusive/_index.md

 ## Performance

-The Hongqi E-HS9 Exclusive has a maximum power of 405 KW (551 hp/543 bhp).
-The total torque is 670 nm (494 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 4.9 seconds.
-The top speed is 200 km/h.
+The Hongqi E-HS9 Exclusive has a maximum power of 405 KW (551 hp/543 bhp) and a total torque of 670 nm (494 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 4.9 seconds and has a top speed of 200 km/h (124.3 mph).

 ## Battery, range, and charging